CYFARE/Brain-Notes/LinuxPro/Setup/KVM Setup.md

 ### Windows 11 / 10

 - We have 2 ISO files: one is `virtio` and other is `Windows11`.
 We have to ensure that KVM is properly setup and virt-manager is running.
-Follow the steps in this article: https://haxerz.in/blog/article.php (TO EDIT LINK)
+Add the ISO normally, add disk device for virtio, add TPM emulated and continue.

 ## Cassowary Setup (Win10)